attamatti/parse_mmaker_data/README.txt

 USAGE: parse_mmaker_data.py <log copied from chimera> <subunit name> <color maximum>

-log copied from chimera is copied from the replylog after running a series of commands likt those in mmaker_template.txt
+log copied from chimera is copied from the replylog after running a series of commands like those in mmaker_template.txt

 the other .txt files are examples of these logs.